 Articles

-The Price of Professionalism Posted over 11 years ago
+The Price of Professionalism Posted about 12 years ago

 Sir Colin Meads spoke at a dinner the other day.
 He was asked the question: “Has professionalism been good for rugby?”
 Sir Colin’s simple answer was: “As a farmer and country man, NO.” This is not a man who glories in the negative, this was not about ‘better in my day’, this was a man who loves the game, watching in anguish as rugby dies out in the country towns.